Polish National Government (November Uprising)

-Polish National Government of 1831 was a Polish supreme authority during the November Uprising against the Russian occupation of the Polish–Lithuanian Commonwealth.
-It was formed by the decree of the Sejm (parliament) of the Congress Poland on 29 January 1831 to assume the competences of the Polish head of state in the follow-up of an earlier decree of 25 January: deposing the usurping Tsar Nicholas I of Russia from the throne of Poland.
+Polish National Government of 1831 was a Polish supreme authority during the November Uprising against the Partitions of Poland that dissolved the Polish–Lithuanian Commonwealth.
+It was formed by the decree of the Sejm (parliament) of the Congress Poland on 29 January 1831 to assume the competences of the Polish head of state in the follow-up of an earlier decree of 25 January: deposing the Tsar Nicholas I of Russia from the throne of Poland.